shahern004/CRUSTy/CRUSTy_Training_Guide.md

 };
 ```

 **Solution**: Try a different key if you have one, or check if the file was transferred correctly.
+If you've lost all copies of the correct key, the file cannot be recovered.

-#### "Embedded backend not implemented"
+### "Embedded backend not implemented"

 **Technical Cause**: The embedded backend is currently a placeholder that returns an error when used: